 Freight volumes increase at the Port of Gothenburg despite the ongoing pandemic

 The logistics system remains under extreme pressure as a result of the Covid-19 pandemic, which has now entered its third year.
-Despite this, the Port of Gothenburg has weathered the storm well, reporting volume growth during the period and particularly during 2021.
+Despite this, the Port of has weathered the storm well, reporting volume growth during the period and particularly during 2021.
 With a higher market share and its unique features and capabilities, the port has ensured that industry has continued access to the world.

 Container shortages, bottlenecks, closures, and disruptions throughout the global logistics system have dominated discussions throughout the past year.
 But despite the ever-present challenges, volumes at the Port of Gothenburg increased in all dry cargo segments, including containers, ro-ro, and new cars.